Our Story

 Games on Christmas Day and then Christmas Eve were staged before organizers settled on a pre-holiday kickoff to annually pit teams from the Pac-12 and Mountain West conferences against each other at Sam Boyd Stadium from 2001 through 2019.
 No less than nine of the current members of the Pac-12 conference (all but Stanford, Colorado and Washington State) have now appeared in the game as the Las Vegas Bowl enjoyed crowds of more than 32,000 for 10 consecutive seasons, including a run of six consecutive sellouts from 2005-2010.
 On Dec.
 21, 2006, BYU defeated Oregon in front of what was then the largest crowd to ever witness a team sporting event in the state of Nevada – 44,615.

-The new alignment of three top conferences that feature 40 powerhouse brands spanning the nation debuted with Wisconsin defeating Arizona State in what was the event’s first post-Christmas kickoff on Dec.
+The alignment of these top conferences that feature 42 powerhouse brands spanning the nation debuted with Wisconsin defeating Arizona State in what was the event’s first post-Christmas kickoff on Dec.
 30, 2021.
 One year later, the SEC sent traditional power Florida to the state of Nevada for the first time where it took on Oregon State in what was, amazingly, the first prescheduled bowl meeting between the two conferences since 1989.
-To round out the current agreement, the Pac-12 will face a team from the Big Ten in 2023 and ’25 while the SEC will return in ’24.
+To round out the current agreement, a current or former team from the Pac-12 will face a team from the SEC in ’24 while the Big Ten will return in ’25.

 LAS VEGAS BOWL FIRSTS